B33Boy/Self-Driving-RC-Car/README.md

 # Self-Driving-RC-Car

 This project is based on [Hamuchiwa's AutoRCCar](https://github.com/hamuchiwa/AutoRCCar) project.
+I've implemented the algorithms in Keras as well as tests for data augmentation/generation.

 ## Project Structure
     arduino/